 One of our favorite activities when hiking is identifying Glacier Park Wildflowers.
 In years past, our wildflower books were always on the list of items to pack when heading out on our day long treks.
-Now we’ve become a little higher tech and I have Glacier National Park Wildflowers reference book by Shawn Wesley Coggins and Glacier Park Wildflowers reference book by Bret Bouda downloaded on my iPad and I carry that with us on our treks.
-Flower season in Glacier National Park begins in May but the best time to see wildflowers in Glacier Park is August.
-You can find wildflowers an nearly every trail at all elevations in August.
+Now we’ve become a little higher tech and I have the Glacier National Park Wildflowers reference book by Shawn Wesley Coggins and the Glacier Park Wildflowers reference book by Bret Bouda on my iPad that I carry that with us on our treks.
+Flower season in Glacier National Park begins in May and continues throughout the summer, and by August, you can find wildflowers on nearly every trail at all elevations.
 In this post, I’ll cover some of the wildflowers you may encounter while visiting Glacier National Park.

 Beargrass is one of the iconic Glacier National Park Wildflowers.
 The plant consists of an evergreen dense clump of grasslike leaves at it’s base.
 The leaves are 1-2 feet long and wiry.
 Beargrass bloom about once every 7 years.
 When blooming, they send up a long stem with grasslike wiry leaves that get progressively shorter.